jgehrig/gentoo/README.md

-# John Gehrig's Gentoo Overlay
+# Experimental Gentoo Overlay
-This repository contains packages I am modifying, hacking on, or are otherwise unavailable in the main Gentoo Overlay.
+This is a repository for my own experimentation.
+It contains experimental software, or packages otherwise unavailable in the main Gentoo Overlay.

-**Disclaimer** These packages/scripts are experimental, some features may not work.

 ## How To Install This Overlay
 Layman has been superseded by eselect-repository, which is easier to configure...
 Yay!